 Mary Beth CurtinAssistant Vice President

 Mary Beth Curtin serves as assistant vice president of Strategic Research Initiatives for the Division of Research at Binghamton University and oversees all activities within the office.
 She previously served as founding associate director for the University’s New York State Center of Excellence in Small Scale Systems Integration and Packaging and administrative director for the NSF Industry/University Cooperative Research Center in Energy-Smart Electronic Systems.
 She also served as the University’s director of federal relations, where she managed research-based legislative initiatives to advance the University’s mission and priorities with federal officials, their staff, and related agencies.
 Curtin spent 15 years in the University’s Office of Sponsored Programs Development, advancing to the level of senior grant and contract administrator.
 She has a certificate in Government Acquisition and Contracting, a MAT degree in teaching, a MA in biological sciences, and a BA in biological sciences, all from Binghamton University.
-A graduate of the 2016 HERS Wellesley Institute, Curtin serves on the Board of Directors of the Binghamton University Alumni Association and also served as chair of the Board of Directors of the Binghamton Center for Emerging Technologies.
-She is active in the National Council of University Research Administrators and Binghamton University’s University Women.
+A graduate of the 2016 HERS Wellesley Institute, Curtin serves on the Board of Directors of the Binghamton University Alumni Association and also served as chair of the Board of Directors of the Binghamton Center for Emerging Technologies and the National Organization of Research Development Professionals.
+She is active in the National Council of University Research Administrators and Binghamton University Women.

 Christi Cartwright-WilcoxResearch Development Specialist